U.S. Environmental Protection Agency (EPA) responded to an oil

 creek.
 Over 2,000 gallons of oil have been recovered to date using a

-EPA completed installation of an Aqua-Swirl™ oil/water separator (OWS) during the week of September 27 at the Bangor Oil Spill Site.
-The OWS went into effect immediately after installation and is filtering out oil from the storm water collection system.
-EPA will continue to monitor the amount of oil collected in the OWS through late December.
-There is a limited amount of sorbent boom in the creek, along with a 55-gallon drum on-site to contain any soiled boom or debris.
-It is important to note that the amount of oil collected is decreasing over time and there is no visible oil in the creek.
-The source investigation for the origin of the oil has been halted due to the lack of oil accumulation in the collection system.
+EPA completed installation of an Aqua-Swirl™ oil/water separator (OWS) during the week of September 27, 2021 at the Bangor Oil Spill Site.
+The OWS went into effect immediately after installation and filtered out oil from the storm water collection system.
+EPA continued to monitor the amount of oil collected in the OWS through late December 2021.
+The source investigation for the origin of the oil was halted due to the lack of oil accumulation in the collection system.

 For questions or concerns, please contact EPA On-Scene